JS00001/ImageUploader/README.md

 ## ❤️ The Solution
-Image Uploader allows you to upload image-based files to the cloud, and get a link that leasds directly to the image.
+Image Uploader allows you to upload image-based files to the cloud, and get a link that leads directly to the image.

 ## 🔨 Setup